-OnePlus is facing increased competition in this category with the introduction of the Samsung Galaxy S20 FE, which includes most of the features from the regular S20 series at a much more affordable $599 price.
+OnePlus is facing increased competition in this category with the introduction of the Samsung Galaxy S20 FE and the regular Galaxy S21, which at $800 is one of the best Android phones right now.
 The Pixel 5 also makes a strong claim with its outstanding camera and $699 price tag.

-OnePlus isn't launching an 8T Pro this year, and the OnePlus 8 Pro continues to be the flagship option if you're looking to buy a OnePlus phone in 2020.
-So let's take a look at what the OnePlus 8T has to offer, and whether you should consider picking it up over the OnePlus 8 Pro.
+OnePlus isn't launching an 8T Pro, and the OnePlus 8 Pro — and OnePlus 9 Pro if you want the latest and greatest — continue to be the flagship options if you're looking to buy a OnePlus phone.
+So let's take a look at what the OnePlus 8T has to offer, and whether you should consider picking it up over the Pro models in OnePlus' portfolio.

 Bottom line: The OnePlus 8T has a sublime 120Hz display, and 65W fast charging eliminates any worries around battery use.
 With Android 11 out of the box, robust internal hardware, and a striking new design, the OnePlus 8T ticks all the right boxes.

 - One of the fastest Android phones

 - Android 11 out of the box

 OnePlus 8T Price and global availability